 Postgraduate in Blockchain and Web 3.0

-The Postgraduate Course in Blockchain and Web 3.0 is the only program that integrates the technological, legal, and business aspects necessary to build new systems and fintech businesses, and provides a complete overview of the different areas that make up blockchain technology and smart contracts, and their impact on organizations.
+The Postgraduate Course in Blockchain and Web 3.0 is the only program integrating technological, legal and business aspects to deliver a complete overview of the different areas that make up blockchain technology, Web 3.0 and the digitisation of organisations.

-Aware of this need for a new blockchain technology, the Postgraduate Course in Blockchain and Web 3.0 will train you as a specialist in legal, incentive systems, technology, cryptocurrencies, or business so that you can create systems using the three approaches, in innovative work environments based on decentralized technologies, blockchain, Smart Contracts, and decentralized Apps.
+Aware of this need for a new blockchain technology, the Postgraduate in Blockchain and Web 3.0 will train you as a specialist in the 3 main approaches: technology, business or legal regulation to lead your own professional project or work in innovative environments based on decentralized technologies, blockchain, Smart Contracts and decentralized Apps.

-In addition, the Postgraduate Course in Blockchain and Web 3.0, thanks to its teaching team and collaborating companies linked to blockchain technologies, helps you create a network of contacts in one of the most cutting-edge financial sectors of data and business innovation.
+In addition, the Postgraduate Course in Blockchain and Web 3.0, thanks to its teaching team and collaborating companies linked to blockchain technologies, helps you to create a network of contacts and to participate in countless events in one of the most cutting-edge sectors at the business level.

 Why choose this program